tobinjt/golang-coverage-check/README.md

 **_Top-level fields_**

-- `comment`: unused by `golang-coverage-pre-commit`, it exists to support structured comments that survive de-serialisation and re-serialisation, e.g. when combining config snippets.
+- `comment`: unused by `golang-coverage-check`, it exists to support structured comments that survive de-serialisation and re-serialisation, e.g. when combining config snippets.
 - `default_coverage`: this is the default required coverage level that is used